Runaway inflation and the collapse of the lira has pushed millions of Turks to the brink of financial ruin. But what went wrong with Turkey's economy?

-Why aren't things changing?
+Why aren't things changing in Turkey?

-Officials in Turkey are aware of what is happening and have repeatedly criticised the status quo.
+Turkish officials are aware of what is happening and have repeatedly criticised the status quo.

 However, unlike the situation in most other advanced economies, the central bank of Turkey is not independent of the government, meaning it is difficult for them to address the problem.

-Making matters worse Erdogan has dismissed multiple finance ministers and heads of the central bank “essentially for standing up to him” and challenging his unconventional policies, according to Ash.
+Making matters worse, Erdogan has dismissed multiple finance ministers and heads of the central bank “essentially for standing up to him” and challenging his unconventional policies, according to Ash.

 “Erdogan blames everyone else,” he told Euronews.
 “He has a team of people around him who are yes men.
 They don't tell the truth to power.
-It's like the Emperor's New Clothes”
+It's like the Emperor's New Clothes.”